hoangphuong167vn/wetrip-policy/privacy-policy.md

 ### a.
 App Usage Data (Non-Personal)
 - Anonymous usage information (e.g., app version, device type, operating system)
 - Crash logs or performance metrics, if you enable them via your device settings
-- **Temporary IP addresses** may be collected during API calls to RevenueCat for purchase verification (not stored permanently)
+- **Temporary IP address** may be processed during communication with RevenueCat for subscription verification.
+This information is not stored or used to identify users.

 ### b.
 Purchase Information
 If you purchase a subscription or upgrade, WeTrip collects: